OvasPowDev/vudy-otc/replit.md

 # Overview

-This project is a Vudy OTC Hub application, a platform for managing Over-The-Counter (OTC) cryptocurrency transactions.
-It provides a kanban-style interface for liquidity providers to manage transaction requests.
-Key capabilities include creating buy/sell requests, making offers, tracking transaction statuses, and managing bank accounts and crypto wallets.
-The application aims to streamline OTC trading processes, offering a robust and user-friendly experience for both requesters and liquidators.
+This project is the Vudy OTC Hub, a platform designed for managing Over-The-Counter (OTC) cryptocurrency transactions.
+It provides a kanban-style interface enabling liquidity providers to handle transaction requests efficiently.
+The application supports creating buy/sell requests, making and accepting offers, tracking transaction statuses, and managing associated bank accounts and crypto wallets.
+Its primary goal is to streamline OTC trading through a robust and user-friendly experience for both requesters and liquidators.
+The project aims to capture a significant share of the OTC crypto market by offering a superior and efficient trading solution.

 # User Preferences